dpi-tta-slides/sdf-overview/PITCHME.md

 # What if I finish?
 - If you finish the required assignments, you should:
   - Try doing assignments again if you're feeling shaky.
 It should be easier the second time.
-Take notes on what's still confusing so we can discuss it during class.
+Take notes on what's still confusing so we can discuss it during meetings.
   - Try the optional assignments to extend your learning if you're feeling very good about the required assignments.
   - Try applying the concepts you've learned to your own ideas. (**Best possible way to learn**)
   - Some students have reported watching the videos over again at 2x speed is helpful.